Pink Crepe Myrtle Trees

 They are easy to grow in these warm climates and come in a rainbow of colors.
 The gardener can choose from rose, white, red, and purple varieties.
 The tiny, crinkled flowers come in panicles in the summer and last throughout the Fall.

-Pink Crepe Myrtle Has Smooth Mottled Bark
+Pink Crepe Myrtle Trees Have Smooth Mottled Bark

 Even in the Winter, it is interesting because of its smooth, mottled bark, which sheds all year.
 The leaves of some cultivars turn maroon or orange-red in the Fall.
 They are native to southeast Asia and first came from China to the southern United States in the late 18th century.

-Pink Crepe Myrtle Trees can grow southward from hardiness zone 6 and attract butterflies.
+The Trees can grow southward from hardiness zone 6 and attract butterflies.

 They can come in dwarf varieties that grow from only about two feet tall to over 100 feet tall, though most types range from about 15 to 25 feet tall.
 Its fruit is shaped like a green pod that eventually turns brown, dries out, and splits.
 The seeds are small and winged.

-The Pink Crepe Myrtle Has Stunning Long-Lasting Blooms
+This Tree Has Stunning Long-Lasting Blooms

 Wide varieties of them are named after Indian tribes.
 One rose type is called 'Choctaw.'
 This shrub has dark green leaves that turn deep, purplish-red in autumn—the flowers last from mid to late summer.
 Pretty, the white type is 'Natchez,' which increases and has fiery orange leaves in the Fall.
 'Cherokee,' which tends to be more of a shrub than a tree, is one of the red types, while the lovely 'Catawba' is one of the purple types.
 Its bright green leaves show off the vibrant purple of the blossoms.